Skip to main content

 PawTracks may earn a commission when you buy through links on our site.

 What are the 7 breed groups and where does my dog fit in?
-Find out what your pup is known for

 The American Kennel Club dog groups and the breeds that fit in them

-We know dogs came to us from wild canines (likely wolves or jackals) and probably domesticated themselves rather than the other way around.
+We know dogs came to us from wild canines (likely wolves) and probably domesticated themselves rather than the other way around.
 In the process, different types of pups came about, possibly splitting into groups more than 5,000 years ago!
 To categorize all these beasties, the American Kennel Club (AKC) has a list of recognized breeds, each of which fits into one of the seven groups.
 We’ll walk you through the breed groups so you can determine where your pooch fits best.

 What are breed groups?

-Like any other classification system, these categories came about to help determine where each animal goes due to specific characteristics.
+Like any other classification system, these categories came about to help determine where each animal lands due to specific characteristics.
 In this case, breeds are placed together based on the original job they were bred to do.
 That means if you went back in time to your dog’s ancestors, you would see them performing a job and being bred to do it well.
 Now, certain breeds continue to have similar dispositions as a result.

 A person sits next to a dog by the water

-There are seven major groups but 200 breeds.
+There are seven major groups but over 200 breeds.
 Remember, a dog must be purebred to fit into this classification — your pug-husky-Lab mix doesn’t count.
-An important note is that all these dogs are one species, Canis lupus familiaris, and they can interbreed with each other, but they also vary considerably.
-After all, look at the difference between the smallest dog, the Chihuahua, and one of the largest, the English Mastiff, which can weigh 230 pounds.
-That’s why the AKC has created this system to group breeds together that have common history, ancestry, or characteristics.
+An important reminder is that all these dogs are one species, Canis lupus familiaris, and they can interbreed with each other, but they also vary considerably.

-What are the 7 major groups of dog breeds and how do they differ?
+What are the 7 major groups of dog breeds, and how do they differ?

 Sporting Group

 These hardworking beasts were bred to help hunters, especially by retrieving animals from the water.
-You probably didn’t realize that America’s favorite dog, the Labrador retriever, belongs to this group.
+You probably didn’t realize that one of America’s favorite dogs, the Labrador retriever, belongs to this group.
 In modern times, your sporting pup likely loves long walks and playing in the water (though many are still used for hunting, too).
 Only get one of these dogs if you have the space and energy to keep them occupied and well exercised.

 A dachshund lying on a person with a plaid shirt